Beatrix Farrand: Landscape design career

+The Peggy Rockefeller Rose Garden in the New York Botanical Garden.
+The garden layout, including the design for a central iron-lattice gazebo and surrounding fence, was created by Beatrix Farrand in 1916.
+Due to iron shortages during World War I, construction of the gazebo and the fence was not completed, and the whole design was later forgotten.
+In the mid-1980s, NYBG Board member Beth Strauss rediscovered Farrand's original plans.
+David Rockefeller donated $1 million for the completion of Farrand's design, and the garden, including the gazebo and the fence, was finally realized in 1988.
+It was named the "Peggy Rockefeller Rose Garden" after David's wife, Margaret "Peggy" McGrath Rockefeller, who was a conservationist and NYBG Board member.

 She began practicing landscape architecture in 1895, working from the upper floor of her mother's brownstone house on East Eleventh Street in New York.
 Since women were excluded from public projects, her first designs were residential gardens, beginning with some for neighbouring Bar Harbor residents.
 With the help of her mother and with her aunt Edith Wharton's social connections, she was introduced to prominent people, which led to working on a variety of significant projects.
 Within three years, she was so prominent in her field that she was chosen the only woman among the founders of the American Society of Landscape Architects, although she preferred the British term "landscape gardener".

 Farrand did the initial site and planting planning for the National Cathedral in Washington, D.C., in 1899.
 In 1912, she designed the walled residential garden, Bellefield, for Mr. and Mrs. Thomas Newbold in Hyde Park, New York (now a part of the Franklin D. Roosevelt National Historic Site).
 In addition to being the earliest extant example of her residential designs, this exquisite walled garden, now restored, is one of the only known pairings of works by two prominent designers of that era—Farrand and the architects McKim, Mead & White — who remodeled the Newbolds' eighteenth-century house.
 She collaborated with the firm of McKim, Mead & White in the construction of service buildings at Dumbarton Oaks.

 For the White House, the first Mrs. Woodrow Wilson, Ellen Loise Axson Wilson, had commissioned Beatrix Farrand to design the East Colonial Garden (now redesigned as the Jacqueline Kennedy Garden) and the West Garden (now the redesigned White House Rose Garden) in 1913.
 After Mrs. Wilson's August 1914 death, the project languished until the second Mrs. Wilson, Edith Bolling Galt Wilson, had its installation restarted and completed in 1916.
 She received the commission from J. Pierpont Morgan to design the grounds of Morgan's residence in New York City (later the site of the Morgan Library & Museum), and continued as a consultant for thirty years (1913–43).